Overview of Acid Reflux and Gastroesophageal Reflux Disease (GERD)

 Treatment plans for patients will be determined by their care team based on age, medical history, type of GERD and personal preferences.
 Options for GERD treatment may include:

 Sometimes, an initially successful surgery to relieve symptoms of GERD can fail for a variety of reasons.
 A failed GERD procedure can cause serious symptoms and should be evaluated by a gastroenterologist with experience in GERD revision procedures.

 Symptoms of a failed GERD procedure include:

 - Voice changes

 Specialized Centers for GERD and Acid Reflux

 Heartburn and Acid Reflux Center at Scott & White Clinic - Round Rock 302 University, we've developed a comprehensive approach for the diagnosis and treatment of acid reflux, combining highly skilled physicians and the latest technology to provide effective solutions.

-The Center for Esophageal Diseases at Baylor University Medical Center at Dallas features gastroenterologists, interventional endoscopists, laryngologists, esophageal surgeons and thoracic surgeons on the Baylor Dallas medical staff who have focused expertise in diagnosing and treating disorders of the esophagus, including acid reflux disease, Barrett’s esophagus, and swallowing disorders.
+Center for Esophageal Diseases at Baylor University Medical Center, part of Baylor Scott & White Health features gastroenterologists, interventional endoscopists, laryngologists, esophageal surgeons and thoracic surgeons on the Baylor Dallas medical staff who have focused expertise in diagnosing and treating disorders of the esophagus, including acid reflux disease, Barrett’s esophagus, and swallowing disorders.
 For a referral to a gastroenterologist specializing in chronic GERD and other esophageal conditions, call 1.844.BSW.DOCS (1.844.279.3627) or